workshop / practicalmeeg2025 /

 Who

-The FieldTrip tutorials will be presented and tutored by Robert Oostenveld and Songyun Bai from the Donders Institute for Brain, Cognition and Behaviour in Nijmegen, the Netherlands.
+The FieldTrip hands-on tutorials will be presented and tutored by Robert Oostenveld and Songyun Bai from the Donders Institute for Brain, Cognition and Behaviour in Nijmegen, the Netherlands.

 There will also be other experts from MNE-Python, Brainstorm and EEGLAB with their respective tutorials, and jointly we will organize the plenary lectures.